Model–View–Controller

 An MVC application may be a collection of model/view/controller triplets, each responsible for a different UI element.

-MVC is often seen in web applications where the view is the HTML or XHTML generated by the app.
+MVC is often seen in web applications where the view is the HTML or XHTML generated by the application.
 The controller receives GET or POST input and decides what to do with it, handing over to domain objects (i.e. the model) that contain the business rules and know how to carry out specific tasks such as processing a new subscription.

 MVC